ansible-collections/cloud-content-handbook/Tools/github_to_jira_automation.md

 1. A user adds the `jira` label to a GitHub issue.
 2. An **AWS Lambda function** (github-to-jira-utility), triggered on a schedule via **EventBridge**, scans the configured cloud-content repositories for issues with the `jira` label.
-3. For each labeled issue that does not yet have a corresponding ACA issue, the Lambda creates an ACA Bug with summary, description, labels, components, and a link back to the GitHub issue, then transitions it to **Backlog**.
+3. For every labeled issue that does not already have a corresponding JIRA ticket, the Lambda function creates an ACA-type Bug in Jira, including the summary, description, labels, components, and a link to the related GitHub issue, and then moves it to **Backlog**.

 #### Details